BlockstreamResearch/bip-frost-dkg/README.md

     Here, `f_i(0) = a_i[0]` acts as the secret scalar to be shared.
-    Participant `i` computes a VSS share `shares[j] = f_i(j+1)` for every participant `j` (including `j = i`), which is supposed to sent to participant `j` over a private channel.
+    Participant `i` computes a VSS share `shares[j] = f_i(j+1)` for every participant `j` (including `j = i`), which is supposed to sent to participant `j` in private.
-    (This private channel will be instantiated in EncPedPod.)
+    (This will be realized in EncPedPod using encryption.)

     Participant `i` then sends a VSS commitment, which is a vector `com = (com[0], ...,  com[t-1]) = (a_i[0] * G, ...,  a_i[t-1] * G)` of group elements,